Skip to main content

 Supply-chain guardrailsImage verification protections remain on and cannot degrade to warning-only behavior.Verification can be relaxed for testing.

-Why Hardened is the supported production contract
+Hardened production contract

 Reference table